 Why Purpose at WVU?

-President Gordon Gee introduced the concept of including Purpose as our fourth pillar at his State of the University address in October 2021.
+President Gordon Gee introduced the concept of including purpose as our fourth pillar at his State of the University address in October 2021.
 While many institutions and corporations are now talking about purpose, it is something we have been talking about at West Virginia University for a very long time.
 We are not just an institution of higher learning.
 We are an institution of higher purpose.
 And collectively, we can use that purpose to nurture potential.

 Why do we need a Purpose Center?